BIOP/qupath-extension-cellpose/README.md

 ```

 > **Note**
 > While this example is done under Windows, this will work on Mac and Linux as well.
+You may need to change
+> `where` to `which`.

 ## Step 2: Install the QuPath Cellpose extension